 Then 2020 happened and everything we thought we knew was upended.

-Zoom stock soared as the company became the go-to for online communications—especially business-related communications—which led to the company’s absurd growth rate in 2020.
+Zoom Video stock soared as the company became the go-to for online communications—especially business-related communications—which led to the company’s absurd growth rate in 2020.

 ZM stock is illustrative of the pandemic’s catalytic relationship to tech stocks.

 So we have a whole smattering of stocks that maybe weren’t all that exciting (or at least were still a few months or years away from being exciting) becoming powerhouses in the span of a few months.